babblevoice/devweb/README.md

 Four levels of verbosity are available:

-- silent
+- `silent`
-- quiet
+- `quiet`
-- normal, the default value
+- `normal`, the default value
-- verbose
+- `verbose`

+Logging at `normal` includes the response status code and headers, while logging at `verbose` includes also the stats object for each local file served and the request headers passed onward.

 ### Other config items